-7. This IEE report was prepared on the basis of detailed screening and analysis of all environmental parameters, field investigations and stakeholder consultations to meet the requirements for environmental assessment process and documentation per ADB's Safeguard Policy Statement (SPS, 2009) and the Government of India's Environmental Impact Assessment (EIA) Notification of 2006.
+5. This IEE report was prepared on the basis of detailed screening and analysis of all environmental parameters, field investigations and stakeholder consultations to meet the requirements for environmental assessment process and documentation per ADB SPS, 2009 and the Government of India's Environmental Impact Assessment (EIA) Notification of 2006.